 The taxation of salt made out an important part of the state revenue in traditional China.
 During the Western Zhou period 西周 (11th cent.-770 BCE) it was part of the taxes (fu 賦) and tributes (gong 貢) delivered from the mountain and swamp regions, and is also mentioned in the Confucian Classic Shangshu 尚書 as one of the tributes delivered to Yu the Great 大禹.
-The economic policy of Guan Zhong 管仲, counsellor in the feudal state of Qi 齊 during the Spring and Autumn period 春秋 (770-5th cent.
+The economic policy of Guan Zhong 管仲 (725-645 BCE), counsellor in the regional state of Qi 齊 during the Spring and Autumn period 春秋 (770-5th cent.
 BCE), included the production and distribution of salt from the sea shore as a joint project of the government and the local population.
 Marine salt was produced in salterns and bought by the government.
 The latter reserved the right to sell the salt, and thus obtained a considerable revenue.
 This procedure was called "salt policy" or "salt administration" (yanzheng 鹽政), the tax was called "salt fee" (yanke 鹽課).

 The Qin dynasty 秦 (221-206 BCE) exploited the population so far, that word was going that the field tax (tianfu 田賦), the poll tax, and the fees for the purchase of salt and iron was twenty times as high than in earlier ages.
 Their successor, the Han dynasty 漢 (206 BCE-220 CE), was in dire need of money to sustain the military campaigns against the steppe federation of the Xiongnu 匈奴 and in the Western Territories.
 Emperor Wu 漢武帝 (r.
 141-87 BCE) therefore introduced in 119 BCE the state monopoly on the production and sales of salt and iron.
 Fierce discussions at the court (reflected in Huan Kuan's 桓寬 treatise Yantielun 鹽鐵論) nevertheless led to a relaxation of this monopoly.
-Sometimes the monpoly was carried out quite strictly, like under the reign of Emperor Zhang 漢章帝 (r.
+Sometimes the monopoly was carried out quite strictly, like under the reign of Emperor Zhang 漢章帝 (r.
 76-88 CE) of the Later Han 後漢 (25-220 CE), but sometimes not, and replaced by taxation.

 The last of the Five Dynasties 五代 (907-960) merged the salt tax with the land tax that had been unified in the twice-taxation method (liangshuifa 兩稅法) in the 8th century.
 The attached salt tax, collected in summer and in autumn, was then called liangshui yanqian 兩稅鹽錢.
-Salt was produced by so-called "salt households" (yanhu 鹽戶), and the workers (yanding 鹽丁) given a salary by the government.
+Salt was produced by so-called "salt households" (yanhu 鹽戶), and the workers (yanding 鹽丁) were given a salary by the government.
 Yet in turn the salt delivered to the authorities was defined as a kind of tax (in the form of the traditional "tribute"), and included the salt tax proper.

 The Song dynasty 宋 (960-1279) introduced the equitable exchange method (zhezhongfa 折中法).
 Merchants were commissioned to transport grain and horse fodder to the border garrisons.
 These items were to be purchased by the merchants themselves, but they were given salt certificates (jiaoyin 交引) redeemable in the salt-producing regions like Jiang-Huai (Jiangsu).
 Receiving salt in these regions from the salt-producing households (yanhu), the merchants were free to sell salt on the markets.
 Emperor Shenzong 宋神宗 (r.
 1067-1085) changed this policy to the "salt voucher method" (yanyinfa 鹽引法), during the reign of Huizong 宋徽宗 (r.
 1100-1125) called "voucher method" (chaopiaofa 鈔票法).
 Merchants bought salt vouchers (yanchao 鹽鈔), collected the salt in the salines and salterns, and distributed it on the market, thus obtaining private profits.
-It can be seen that the government policy had changed from a direct taxation, aimed at winning higher revenues, to one of an even and fair distribution of an important commodity, saving expenditure by laying the organization into the hands of private entrepreneurs.
+It can be seen that the government policy had changed from direct taxation, aimed at winning higher revenues, to one of an even and fair distribution of an important commodity.
+This method saved expenditure by laying the organization into the hands of private entrepreneurs.
 The salt tax (then called yinke 引課) remained part of the state income.
 The terminology of this system changed somewhat in the coming centuries.

 The salt certificates method (yinfa 引法) during the Ming period 明 (1368-1644) met the problem that there were often more certificates than salt available.
-Yuan Shizhen 袁世振 therefore invented in 1617 the "method of tying up salt (certificats)" (gangyafa 綱鹽法).
-The certificates owned by merchants (i.e. their assets) were collected and registered in booklets (gangce 綱冊) and to be submitted to the government when full.
+Yuan Shizhen 袁世振 (jinshi degree 1598) therefore invented in 1617 the "method of tying up salt (certificats)" (gangyafa 綱鹽法).
+The certificates owned by merchants (i.e. their assets) were collected and registered in booklets (gangce 綱冊) and had to be submitted to the government if these were full.
 On the base of these "holdings" (woben 窩本) they were allowed to collect salt in the salterns and throw it on the market, thus being disbursed their assets.

-The salt revenue during the Qing period 清 (1644-1911) came from three sources, namely the "pan tax" (zaoke) collected from the producers, the certificate tax (yinke 引課) posed on the shoulders of the salt merchants – it was called "main tax (zhengke 正課) because it made out the largest part of the salt tax revenue -, and a large amount of fees called "miscellaneous taxes" (zake 雜課) and levied in connection with the salt business.
+The salt revenue during the Qing period 清 (1644-1911) came from three sources, namely the "pan tax" (zaoke) collected from the producers, the certificate tax (yinke 引課) posed on the shoulders of the salt merchants – it was called "main tax" (zhengke 正課) because it made out the largest part of the salt tax revenue -, and a large amount of fees called "miscellaneous taxes" (zake 雜課) that were levied in connection with the salt business.
 From time to time new taxes were invented, particulary under the financial distress as a cause of the turmoils of the mid-19th century.